cyberbotics/webots-doc/reference/camera.md

 etc. The `Camera.pixelGetRed(), Camera.pixelGetGreen()` and
 `Camera.pixelGetBlue()` functions can be used to decode a pixel value for the red, green and blue components.
-The `Camera.pixelGetGrey()` function works in a similar way, but returns the grey level of the pixel by averaging the three RGB components.
-Each of these four functions take an `int` pixel argument and return an `int` color/grey component in the range [0..255].
+The `Camera.pixelGetGrey()` function works in a similar way, but returns the gray level of the pixel by averaging the three RGB components.
+Each of these four functions take an `int` pixel argument and return an `int` color/gray component in the range [0..255].
 Here is an example:

 >     int[] image = camera.getImage();
 >     for (int i=0; i < image.length; i++) {